Choice-Architect/memory-locker/learnings/05_metadata_enhance_suggestions.md

         *   Include these IDs in the main `fileInsertData` object for the `files` table insert (e.g., `fileInsertData.conversation_id = payload.extracted_entities.conversation_id;`).
     *   In the `query` / `combined` mode logic:
         *   Update vector search (`search_memory_chunks` RPC): Does it need modification to accept/filter by these IDs?
 If not possible via RPC, filtering must happen *after* retrieval or in the fallback.
         *   Update fallback search: If the user asks to "find other notes from this conversation", the GPT needs to provide the *current* conversation ID in the query payload.
-The function then adds a `WHERE conversation_id = '...'` clause to the fallback query.
+The function then adds a `WHERE conversation_id = \'...\'` clause to the fallback query.
+        *   **Note (Apr 9, 2025): Implementation of querying logic for conversation/thread IDs is postponed until after further testing.**
 *   **Database (`files` table):**
     *   **Verify:** Confirm that columns named `conversation_id` and `thread_id` (or similar) already exist in the `files` table as text or appropriate types.
 If not, add them:
         ```sql